d-rideout/MeleeWizard/doc/HouseRules.md

 -(2+spell_turn) for the Rope spell, as clarified above.

 All spells have no effect on spell turn 13, unless they are renewed.

+## Clarifications from *Questions* section of *the Fantasy Masters' Codex 1981*:
+Any figure who falls down, for any reason, before their action for that turn, loses that action.
+They have to wait until next turn to stand up.

+This rule seems to be contradicted by the trampling rules in Advanced Melee, which makes me strongly question its validity.
+I may rule that only a fall due to injury has this property.
+Or perhaps 'complete' falls, while trampling woes by huge figure is not quite a proper fall?
+While stumbling on loose ground is a complete fall?

 Questions:
 ---------